Privacy policy

 *Users may consult the identity of the specific Local Bank to which Universia will transfer their Data, depending on their country of residence, by clicking here

-The Data that will be sent are as follows: full name, country of residence, e-mail, date of birth, curriculum vitae, data on training or qualifications and data concerning browsing and use of the Portal (IP address, enrolment on Programmes, profile data, participation or content marked as favourites).
+The Data that would be transferred are: name, surname, country of residence, e-mail, date of birth, curriculum vitae, training or qualification data, and data related to the navigation and use of the Portal (IP address, registrations in Programs, Courses with Limited Places and Unlimited Place Courses, or content marked as favorites).

 This profiling will be performed using a tool that automatically executes an analysis of behaviour patterns to allow recommendations to be shown to users, in the Portal, on acquiring products and/or services that may better match their interests, according to the behaviour patterns.
 For more information, go to this link, where the details are given of the data processing that will be carried out based on this tool.

-Specifically, to carry out this activity, the controller will process data obtained by observing the browsing habits of users on the portal, and by monitoring and analysing these users' behaviour when they browse this web environment (in particular, we will process your IP address, enrolment in programmes, profile data, participation or content marked as favourite and browsing habits through cookies).
+Specifically, for the realization of this activity, the Responsible will process the data obtained from observing the browsing habits of Users on the Portal, as well as from the tracking and analysis of the behavior of these Users when browsing this web environment (in particular, we will process their IP address, registrations in Programs Limited Slots and Courses with Unlimited Places, profile data, participation or content marked as favorites, browsing habits through cookies).

 The controller will also process the following categories of data: full name, country of residence, e-mail, date of birth, curriculum vitae, training and qualifications.